iluvcapra/ptulsconv/README.md

 into a single row of the output.
 The start time of the first clip will become the start time of the row, and the finish time of the last clip will become the finish time of the row.

-## Platform Lifecycle Stuff

-Python 2 and Python 3.5 support are deprecated.